This chapter contains information about restricted licensing options for Oracle Exadata Database Machine.

 You can reduce the number of active cores on your Exadata database servers to lower the initial software licensing cost, but this does not change the hardware cost.

-Capacity-on-demand (CoD) refers to an Exadata database server that is installed with a subset of its cores turned off so that the database software license cost can be reduced.
+Capacity-on-demand (CoD) refers to an Exadata database server that is installed with a subset of its cores disabled so that the database software license cost can be reduced.
 The reduction is implemented during software installation using Oracle Exadata Deployment Assistant (OEDA).
 The number of active cores can be increased at a later time, when more capacity is needed.
-CoD does not apply to Oracle Exadata storage server cores.
+Capacity-on-demand does not apply to Oracle Exadata storage server cores.

 2.1.1 Restrictions for Capacity-On-Demand on Oracle Exadata Database Machine